Using SQL Statements with Databricks

 Introduction

-With the combination of the Databricks format and SQL statements, users can take advantage of the processing power of the Data Lakehouse to bring their data to life with FME.
+With the combination of the Databricks format and SQL statements, users can take advantage of the Data Lakehouse's processing power to bring their data to life with FME.
 The Databricks format also provides the opportunity to work with SQL statements unique to Delta Lakes, such as time traveling with Delta Lake table history.

 This article provides examples of some of the different ways SQL statements can be used to enhance performance and advance workflows.